migalabs/armiarma/README.md

 ```
 Docker-compose will generate the Docker images for you and will run the crawler and its requirements in your machine.
-Please note that, by running the tool through the `docker-compose up` command, the default config-file will serve as reference `config-files/eth2-config.json` for the tools' configuration.
+Please note that, by running the tool through the `docker-compose up` command.

 Remember that all these default configurations could be modified from the `docker-compose.yaml` file.